arefeen-git/web_scrapper/README.md

 [![rabbitmq](https://img.shields.io/badge/rabbitmq-latest-brightgreen.svg)](https://www.rabbitmq.com/)
 [![docker](https://img.shields.io/badge/docker-latest-blue.svg)](https://www.docker.com/)

 > A web scraping project for learning purposes.
+This project uses Symfony as the framework.
+Mysql as the database.
+Redis is used to cache, retrieved data.
+> Here Rabbitmq is used to process async requests (Tasks that require too long to process, listed and executed as async with symfony messenger).

 ## Disclaimer: [web_scrapper]